UvinduW/RCAutopilot/README.md

 - VNC into it (SSH should work too, though not tested)
   - Username: pi; Password: raspberry
   - Remote Desktop Viewer on Ubuntu should work for VNC
-- The only script that needs to be run is `Combined_Client.py`.
-This script needs to be run only after the script on the PC has started
+- The only script that needs to be run on the Raspberry Pi is `Combined_Client.py`.
+This script should be run only after the script on the PC has started.
+Use VNC on the PC to easily launch the script on the Raspberry Pi.
+- I used the TP-Link wireless router as a dedicated network for this project but you should be able to use any unrestricted wireless network

 ### Collecting Training Data
 Note: You can skip this step if you want to try out my existing trained model (the `model.ckpt` file included in the repository).
 Chances are though, it won't do well with your track as it has been specifically trained on mine (and it isn't an elaborate track)